 Size wise, it’s 1″ wide, about the same as a Glock 43, and in length and width right there between a G42 and a G43, just maybe a little closer to the G43.

-Given weight and size, I recoils a bit more than I though the little .380ACP would, probably because of the fairly high bore axis.
+Given weight and size, I recoils a bit more than I though the little Bersa 380 would, probably because of the fairly high bore axis.
 Still, it’s a simple blowback operating .380ACP, so there’s not really much recoil to be concerned with in the first place.

-Unlike most guns of this size, the Thunder 380 CC is a true 8+1 capacity firearm.
+Unlike most carry pistols of this size, the Thunder 380 CC is a true 8+1 capacity firearm.
 I had no problems loading the full round count every single time.
-Nine rounds in a gun this size is great, and plenty for EDC work.
+Nine rounds in a gun this size is great, and plenty for EDC and personal protection.
+(If you feel you need more, consider the 15-round Thunder 380 Plus.)
 But still, carry a spare magazine.
 Again, always.

 In this case, those magazines drop just fine, but without any bevel or funnel at all on the magazine well, they tend to get snagged pretty easily on the way in.
 Owners need to take special care inserting the magazine.

 I took some time to drill magazine changes with this gun, and even still I had many times during speed reloads where the front lip of the magazine got caught on the mag well during insertion.
 Just a bit of file work on the internal edges of the mag well would fix this problem.